YashINdataXYX/Engineering-Leadership-Strategic-Transformation-Automotive-Business-Simulation/README.md

-# Nexus Automobile — Engineering Leadership & Strategic Transformation Simulation
+# Nexus Automobile — Product Portfolio Strategy \& Python-Driven Performance Simulation

 A 10-round automotive business simulation where I acted as Technical & Engineering Executive for Nexus Automobile, growing the company from a two-model manufacturer into a diversified, profitable automotive leader.